Spectra to Surfaces: 2D

 Showing this level of detail may seem tedious, but it is absolutely critical that the array be properly computed down to the last array element.
 Any error will show up in the generated sea surface as either a non-zero imaginary part of the complex array (easy to detect) or an incorrect sea surface elevation (often much harder to detect).

 As a speciﬁc example of the above algorithm, consider the following.
-Let us use a course grid sampling of points, which makes it easier to see certain features in the associated plots.
+Let us use a coarse grid sampling of points, which makes it easier to see certain features in the associated plots.
 The physical region to be simulated is .
 The two-dimensional, one-sided variance spectrum of Elfouhaily et al. (1997) is used.
 Thus we have

 where is the omnidirectional spectrum and is the nondimensional spreading function, as deﬁned on page Wave Variance Spectra: Examples.